realdecoy/frontier/src/commands/mobile/README.md

 Commands:
     add              -  Add a feature to a project create-project   -  Scaffold a new project
+    plugin           -  Inject a utility to extend project functionality

 Options:
     --help           -  Show help information